Landslide Susceptibility Modeling by Interpretable Neural Network

+In this study, we model three different regions of the easternmost Himalaya using SNNs.
+For comparison, we include results from a physically-based slope stability model (SHALSTAB), two statistical methods (logistic regression and likelihood ratios), in addition to state-of-the-art DNN teacher models.
+Finally, we examine the SNN-determined relationship and relative importance of each feature's contribution to landslide susceptibility and discuss how information extracted from the SNN can provide insights into the physical controls of landslides in our studied regions.
+Our results highlight underappreciated, important controls such as the product of slope and precipitation and hillslope aspects in the studied region.
+Controls that consist of products of input features can help unveil the influences from feature interactions.

-In the superposable neural network (SNN; Figs. 1 and S1), instead of interdependencies being embedded in layers of network connections, interdependencies are explicitly created as a product function of multiple original input features, which we refer to as composite features.
-An automated feature selection method finds interdependencies between features prior to training the network by isolating composite features that contribute to the desired outcome.
-Contributing composite features are explicitly added as independent inputs to the model, while non-contributing composite features are discarded (see Supporting Information).
+{\bf Superposable neural networks.} SNNs are an additive ANN architecture that enforces no interconnections between inputs (Fig. \ref{fig:DNNSNN}).
+The lack of interconnections between features is the key to explainability.
+Unlike DNNs where interdependencies between features are embedded in layers of network connections, interdependencies in SNNs are explicitly created as a product function of more than one original input feature.
+We refer to these products as ''composite features'' (see Methods for details).
+Important interdependencies between features are automatically determined by isolating composite features contributing to the desired outcome.
+Contributing composite features are explicitly added as independent inputs to the model, while non-contributing composite features are discarded (see SNN training flow diagram in Fig.~\ref{fig:SNNdiagram} as well as Methods).
+Furthermore, we label SNNs according to the highest level of composite features used in training the model, which refers to the maximum number of features allowed in multivariate interactions.
+For example, a Level-3 SNN can include Level-1, Level-2 and Level-3 composite features.
+Using composite features, SNNs can approximate any continuous function for inputs within a specific range as a polynomial expansion to any desired precision.
+This ability allows SNNs to retain a level of accuracy on par with state-of-the-art DNNs.